-The Woodle is a hybrid designer dog breed which results when combining the Welsh Terrier and the Poodle.
+The Woodle is a hybrid designer dog breed that results when combining the Welsh Terrier and the Poodle.

-A medium-sized dog, this crossbreed is a calm and caring dog which enjoys spending time with its master and has a very playful personality.
+A medium-sized dog, this crossbreed is a calm and caring dog that enjoys spending time with its master and has a very playful personality.

 This article contains useful information about this designer mixed breed, which should assist you in making an informative decision before you plop down a decent amount of money.

 Whether you are searching for a Woodle, or any other type of designer breed, obtaining useful information in advance often results in a decision which will most certainly best suit you and your dog’s needs.